ConnorDevlin2000/RepositoryExample/README.md

 # RepositoryExample
-Hello, this is our repository for practicing Git commands.
+Hello, this is the repository for practicing Git commands with my students.